antgroup/hugescm/README.md

 Then you can generate the installation package.
 Before that, we need to run `bali --target=windows --arch=amd64` to build the Windows platform binary.

-Note: On a macOS machine with an Apple Silicon chip, you can use Orbstack to open Rosetta and run the image to make a Windows installation package.
+Note: On a macOS machine with an Apple Silicon chip, you can use OrbStack to open Rosetta and run the image to make a Windows installation package.

 ## Use